Skip to content

 • Put your block plugin or plugins inside your theme repository.

-• Manually safelist the utility classes required by your block.
+• Manually safelist the utility classes required by your block by adding them in a comment or elsewhere in your theme repository.

 My preference would be to move the block’s markup to your theme via a filter.
 If that isn’t possible, there are some potential downsides to the other approaches: